What Will be Open in Taipei During Lunar New Year 2025?

 CKS Memorial Hall is fine to visit any day of the year.
 The large square has public access, so you can always enter it to admire the two classical Chinese buildings (National Theater and National Concert Hall), blue and white memorial building, Liberty Arch (photo above), and ponds there.

-In February, it’s even possible to see cherry blossoms around the ponds.
+In early February, it’s even possible to see cherry blossoms and plum blossoms around the ponds.

 National Palace Museum